How Does LPG – Propane Turn from Liquid to Gas?

 1 Bar = 100 kPa, so it is metric based but not an SI unit of measure.

-LPG pressure can vary greatly based on temperature, as shown in the chart.
+LPG vapour pressure can vary greatly based on temperature, as shown in the chart.

-The level of fill in the gas bottle comes into play when the LPG is being used, as it affects the rate of vaporisation.
+The level of fill in the gas bottle comes into play when the LPG is being used, as it affects the LPG vaporisation rate.

-As LPG is a liquefied gas, the pressure inside the cylinder will remain the same from full until the last of the liquid LPG is vaporised.
+As LPG is a liquefied gas, the LPG vapour pressure inside the cylinder will remain the same from full until the last of the liquid LPG is vaporised.

-Then the pressure will fall quickly as the last of the LPG vapour is used, as well.
+Then the LPG vapour pressure will fall quickly as the last of the LPG vapour is used, as well.

 Final Thoughts

-Understanding vaporisation helps explain how LPG turns from liquid to gas.
+Understanding vaporisation helps explain LPG liquid to vapor conversion.

 It is particularly important for larger commercial installations where the rates of gas consumption are higher.